zelgunt/lived-experience-site/_posts/2021-02-23-racquel-henderson-speaks.md

 **JSG:** What exactly is the water?
 What is the everything you thought you had got over?

-**RH:** The water was my own lived experience in the juvenile justice system.
-It was issues I had growing up -- with being shifted from one family member to another when my mom was sick.
-Not knowing my biological family.
-The toxic relationships.
-The physical, sexual, and verbal abuse.
-The saying yes when I wanted to say no. And the saying no and it not meaning anything.
-Just all those things.

-**JSG:** Was it the totality of what you were hearing from interviewees or was a crack when somebody talks about physical abuse, another crack when somebody talks about saying no and it not meaning anything?

-**RH:** It was everything.
-Maybe my first interview was nothing, and then the second and third there was a little crack.
-And then the fourth, fifth, and sixth made a whole piece of rubble come out.

-**JSG:** Was there a point that you remember the dam giving way comepletely?
-Where you knew it *all* the water was coming?

-**RH:** It was upon me before I realized it.

-**JSG:** We were just getting to know each other in those days.
-What clues would I have had that you were going through this?

-**RH:** I was just keeping it.
-I was just keeping it.

-**JSG:** Does it still feel like you are in the water when you're doing this work?

-**RH:** It depends.
-There are times when I'm floating on the water, times when I'm sinking, times when I'm swimming.
-And there are times when the wall is getting put back together.

-**JSG:** Like the water on the other side of the dam has receded enough that you can patch up some cracks?

-**RH:** Yeah.

 **LEX Team: I'm adding the rest tomorrow morning...**

 {% eof %}